Skip to main content

 Visa-free for Chinese nationals

-Egyptian passport (no Schengen visa)
+Egyptian passport (no qualifying visa)

 Visa Required?